AminChrs/PostProcess/Readme.md

 <img src="logo.png" width="400" />
 </p>

 This repository contains the experiments of the paper "[A Unifying Post-Processing Framework for Multi-Objective Learn-to-Defer Problems](https://arxiv.org/abs/2407.12710)" that was [published](https://neurips.cc/virtual/2024/poster/95484) in NeurIPS 2024.
+This paper introduces a post-processing method for solving a variety of multi-objective learning problems, including but not limited to learn-to-defer problem and fair multi-class classification problem.
+During this method, first an embedding function related to each objective is trained, and then an optimal classifier via linear combination of the embedding functions is obtained using validation data.
+This method presents an alternative paradigm compared to Lagrangian-based methods such as primal-dual method

 The experiments are conducted using the ACSIncome and COMPAS datasets.
 The code for the experiments can be found in the following Jupyter Notebook files: